stefan-bergstein/openshift-tutorials/ml-monitoring/ml-monitoring.md

 done
 ```

-The Custom Metrics dashboard will hopefully show the data:
+The Custom Metrics dashboard will (hopefully) show the data.
+If not, set the time range of the Grafana dashboard to `Last 15 minutes`.

 ![Custom Dashboard](images/custom-dashboard-data.png)

+So, we saw operational and custom metrics in the Grafana Dashboards.
+You can now apply these concepts to your ML model serving.

 # Use the OpenShift 'internal' Prometheus